mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 You've begun studying the magic of rhythmantic songs.
 You gain the following benefits.

 _**Rhythmancy Points.**_ You have a number of Rhythmancy Points equal to your Fighter level divided by 5 (round up) to spend on casting Rhythmancy spells.
-Any Bard spell you know is also considered to be a Rhythmancy spell, and you can cast these spells using Rhythmancy Points.
+Any Bard spell you know is also considered to be a Rhythmancy spell.

 _**Cantrips.**_ You know two cantrips of your choice from the Bard spell list. _[The Royal Decree](ch-5-rhythmancy-spells.md#the-royal-decree)_ and _True Strike_ are recommended.
 Whenever you gain a Fighter level, you can replace one of these cantrips with another cantrip of your choice from the Bard spell list.